Dunni3/keypoint-diffusion/readme.md

 # Cleanup todo
 - [] add license
-- [] create directory with trained models
+- [x] create directory with trained models
 - [] write script for sampling molecules from trained models
+- [] change name of directory and name of LigandDiffuser class